Are marketplaces right for your business? The Pros and Cons

 Marketplace websites can be viewed as similar propositions to a department store, where lots of different brands and products are sold.

-Second to Amazon, is JD.com (Jingdong) who operate out of Beijing and are rivalled by the third-largest retailer, Alibaba.
+Second to Amazon, is JD.com (Jingdong) which operates out of Beijing and is rivalled by the third-largest retailer, Alibaba.
 Both of these websites were started in the late ’90s and have a similar proposition, yet they compete heavily when it comes to their high-tech delivery systems, drones/robot tech and warehousing tech.

 Marketplaces dominate the list of the largest eCommerce companies in the world, with eBay, Rakuten, B2W, Esty and Zalando also all listed.

-- Firstly, Amazon receives 5x more traffic than eBay, therefore your total reach and brand awareness opportunity is much greater on Amazon.
+Firstly, Amazon receives 5x more traffic than eBay, therefore your total reach and brand awareness opportunity are much greater on Amazon.

-- Secondly, and most importantly, the fees involved in selling are vastly different between the two marketplaces.
-Amazon has different pricing models for direct-selling and FBA (fulfilled-by-Amazon), but on average costs are between 10-20% of the revenue generated and are less-complex than eBay’s pricing structures. eBay’s have three fee types: a listing fee, a store-subscription fee and a fee-per-sale.
+Secondly, and most importantly, the fees involved in selling are vastly different between the two marketplaces.
+Amazon has different pricing models for direct-selling and FBA (fulfilled-by-Amazon), but on average costs are between 10-20% of the revenue generated and are less complex than eBay’s pricing structures. eBay have three fee types: a listing fee, a store-subscription fee and a fee-per-sale.

 Pros for selling via marketplaces

-- Trust: the consumer’s trust in the marketplace is given to the brands that sell through it.
-As a consumer will believe that the marketplace has done due diligence on the business and ensured the legitimacy and quality.
+Trust: the consumer’s trust in the marketplace is given to the brands that sell through it.
+As a consumer will believe that the marketplace has done due diligence on the business and ensured its legitimacy and quality.

-- Little upfront investment: the outlay needed to begin selling on a marketplace are incredibly small when compared against setting up a new eCommerce site or selling in brick-and-mortar.
-As long as the retailer has purchased product to sell, and has created product data (like product descriptions, and has product images/videos) then they can begin selling.
+Little upfront investment: the outlay needed to begin selling on a marketplace are incredibly small when compared to setting up a new eCommerce site or selling in brick-and-mortar.
+As long as the retailer has purchased a product to sell, and has created product data (like product descriptions, and product images/videos) then they can begin selling.

 Cons for selling via marketplaces

-- Marketplaces like Amazon are in full control and are strict when it comes to delivery/customer-feedback etc. Amazon also sells their own private label products, which almost always win the Buy Boy (a mechanism which retailers compete against each other on price/sales/click-through-rate, to win the ‘Add to bag’ button).
+Marketplaces like Amazon are in full control and are strict when it comes to delivery/customer feedback etc. Amazon also sells their own private label products, which almost always win the Buy Boy (a mechanism by which retailers compete against each other on price/sales/click-through-rate, to win the ‘Add to bag’ button).

 Integrating your site with a marketplace (which we have done hundreds of times for our clients) is crucial for ensuring efficiency and effective trading, and if this is technically possible then we strongly recommend integrating with as many marketplaces if commercially possible.
 All in all, it’s best to spread out and sell your products across different channels, but ignoring your own website and only focusing on marketplace sales would be a mistake and can stunt online growth.